allthings/developers/oauth.md

 2. The **authorization code grant** flow

 **Notice**
-> Please replace `api-sandbox.allthings.me` in the following sections with the
+> Please replace `api-sandbox.app.allthings.me` in the following sections with the
 > domain of the Allthings app you want to authorize against.
 > Please also replace `www.example.com` with the domain of your
 > [MicroApp](micro-app.md) or widget.